babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 The redirected URL is a region-specific URL. ***This was an important clue.***

 Browsers won't redirect preflight requests because [reasons](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests).
-However, after doing some research about S3 usage [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html), [here](https://aws.amazon.com/premiumsupport/knowledge-center/s3-http-307-response/
+After doing some research about S3 usage [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html), [here](https://aws.amazon.com/premiumsupport/knowledge-center/s3-http-307-response/
 ), [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html
 ), and [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/Redirects.html
-), I realized that my DropzoneJS component needed to use a region-specific S3 endpoint for CORS preflight requests because the default S3 endpoint is only valid for buckets created in Virginia.
+), I realized that my DropzoneJS component needed to use a region-specific S3 endpoint for CORS preflight requests.
+The default S3 endpoint is only valid for buckets created in Virginia!

 ## Creating presigned URLs the right way!

 The solution to my problems started coming together after realizing my DropzoneJS implementation used a statically defined URL that worked in Virginia (us-east-1) but not for any other region.
-I also noticed that the get_presigned_url() boto3 function in my Lambda function returned different results depending on the region it was deployed to.
+I also noticed that the `get_presigned_url()` boto3 function in my Lambda function returned different results depending on the region it was deployed to.
 I was able to isolate this region dependency once I learned that you can create a region-dependent S3 client by using [botocore.client.Config](https://botocore.amazonaws.com/v1/documentation/api/latest/reference/config.html) from Python like this:

 ```
 s3_client = boto3.client('s3', region_name='us-west-2')